 - Positive result: The GP or CBAC staffer who took your original test will call to discuss your result and next steps, and you can also expect to hear from someone at your local public health unit (e.g. DHB).

 Sometimes the public health team will call you before you have heard from your GP or the CBAC clinic.
 Please answer your phone if you can.
 If you miss the original phone call/s, you may receive a text message asking you to contact the local public health team to discuss your results.

 How long it takes to receive a test result

-You should allow up to four days from when you are swabbed to when you can expect to receive your result.
-During particularly busy times, this process could take up to five days.
-If you have not received your result after five days, please contact your GP or the place your test was done.
+If you have not received your result after four days, please contact your GP or the place your test was done.